Swamp Thing: What Friends Are For, Chapter 2: Strange But Not a Stranger

 Abby let out a long sigh, enveloping the nervous woman in a comforting embrace.
 “Oh!” she said.
 “Adam?
 Before you head out, I want you to meet my dear friend, Elizabeth Tremayne.
 She’s been through so much in the past year, just like me.
 But she’s getting better now.
 Liz, I’d like you to meet Adam Strange.
 Hey, Liz?
 Can you look up and say hello to this wonderful gentleman for me?”

-Liz Tremayne, a former author and journalist, gazed at the visitor with a tender and vulnerable expression.
+Liz Tremayne, once an author and journalist, gazed at the visitor with a tender and vulnerable expression.
 “You know Alec Holland?
 I once wrote a book about him.
 I-it wasn’t my best work, but a lot of people read it and liked it.”

 “I remember you, Miss Tremayne,” Adam replied, taking her hand gently.
 “I was a huge fan of yours when you were on TV a few years back.
 In-Depth Magazine with Liz Tremayne was an exceptional show!
 Could I trouble you for an autograph?”